dynabend/dynabend-blog/CODE_OF_CONDUCT.md

-# DynaBend Blog Code of Conduct
+# BitBend Blog Code of Conduct

-Welcome to the **DynaBend Blog** repository!
+Welcome to the **BitBend Blog** repository!
 To maintain a respectful, productive, and inclusive community, we ask everyone to adhere to the following Code of Conduct.

 ## 1. Our Pledge